-In Annie Warshaw’s gender justice class, the students picked a service learning project to complete over the semester, and one group decided that they were going to put on a self-defense class.
+In Annie Warshaw’s gender justice class, the students picked a service learning project to complete over the semester, and one group decided that it was going to put on a self-defense class.

 “I think self-defense is important because I’m afraid to walk to my car at night, so that’s not okay,” Megan Serratore, a freshman and a double major in English and women’s and gender studies said.
 Serratore said she had the idea to host a self-defense seminar after dreaming about it the night before.

 The class will be taught by Thousand Waves, a martial arts and self-defense center in Chicago.

 “They’re a lot about empowerment and conflict resolution and de-escalating violence,” Jonah Meidl Zahorodny, a senior and criminal justice major said.
 “It’s a really hands-on seminar, there’s a lot of moving around, you get to do a lot of different moves.”

 Serratore and the other members in her group chose Thousand Waves to teach the class specifically because of their curriculum and the power that it gives women.

 “The self defense idea as a whole can be kind of victim blaming but this is going to be more empowering vocally,” Serratore said.

 Alice Jones from the Title IX office will be at the event to give a presentation about the resources available for students at Roosevelt.
 The seminar will be free, but students are encouraged to donate via GoFundMe.
 All proceeds will be going to the Rape Victim Advocates (RVA).